 Document packages from the SSIS package store

 To document packages from a package store, select the corresponding SSIS package store from the drop-down list.
-In the Server field, enter the name of the default SSIS instance and click the Connect button.
+In the Server field, enter the name of the default SSIS instance and click the OK button.

 It is possible to select between various SQL Server version, 2005 and higher.
 The package store files are the only packages that the Integration Services service manages.